 Label Description

 ID The ID (>= 1) of the system log entry

-The level of the system log entry.
-The following level types are

-supported:

-Level Info: provides general information

-Levei Warning: provides warning for abnormal operation

-Error: provides error message

-All: enables all levels

 Time The time of the system log entry

 Message The MAC address of the switch

 Auto-refresh Check this box to enable an automatic refresh of the page at regular

-Auto-refresii intervals.
+Auto-refresh intervals.

 Refresh Updates system log entries, starting from the current entry ID

 Clear Flushes all system log entries

 << Updates system log entries, starting from the first available entry ID

-Updates system log entries, ending at the last entry currently
+<< Updates system log entries, ending at the last entry currently

-<< displayed

-Updates system log entries, starting from the last entry currently
+displayed Updates system log entries, starting from the last entry currently displayed.

-displayed.

 Updates system log entries, ending at the last available entry ID.